david6p2/AnArmyOfOnes/README.md

 # Setup

 - Clone the repo
-- run "pod install" to download de Pods
+- run "pod install" to download the Pods
 - open the .xcworkspace file
 - build and run